dinhomathias/Amc/Making-your-bot-persistent.md

 These 3rd party packages contain persistence classes (the list is incomplete):
 * [python-telegram-bot-django-persistence](https://github.com/GamePad64/python-telegram-bot-django-persistence) - Uses Django ORM to store persistence data.
 It is most useful for projects, that use PTB and Django.
+* [MongoPersistence](https://github.com/LucaSforza/MongoPersistence) - Package to add persistence to your telegram bot and upload data to your mongo database.

 ## What do I need to change?